 How to Make Handmade Christmas Cards with your Cricut

-Using the versatility of the adaptive tool system that is unique to the Cricut Maker, and a variety of Cricut Materials, I created detailed cards that look professional.
-Using the step by step instructions below and the Cricut Design Space project links, you can easily make these DIY Holiday cards as well.
+Using the versatility of the adaptive tool system that is unique to the Cricut Maker, and a variety of Cricut Materials, I created detailed cards that look store bought.
+Using the step by step instructions below and the Cricut Design Space project links, you can easily make these DIY Christmas Card ideas as well.

 The first card I made (and probably my favorite – although it was a close decision) was this buffalo plaid “Most Wonderful Time of the Year” card.